 [Jun 15] Alternate out-plant strategies based on temp/flow.
 ACTION: Walker will work with Taylor and Mary-Karen Scullion to see if something similar to the Rogue plan would be feasible in the Willamette.

 [May 15] North Santiam pedigree study.
 ACTION: Kelley will get back to Piaskowski about planning a meeting to discuss out-planting above Detroit.
 STATUS: document is in draft and should be to HMT soon.
 ODFW has moved forward on actions that need to happen.
-Fish have already been moved to Horn Creek.
+Some NORs have already been moved to Horn Creek.
 Kelley is working 2015 actions due to the low water conditions we are experiencing this year.
-Breitenbush was out-planted with NNORs.
-Sharpe reported that Tom Friesen believes he has found a good release site at Cooper’s Ridge.
+Breitenbush was out-planted with HORsHORs.
+Sharpe reported that Tom Friesen believes he has found a good release site near Cooper’s Ridge.
 It will be similar to the Little Fall Creek release.
 There is a long hose but a gentle slope and a good pool to drop fish into.

 [May 15] Leaburg Dam repairs.
 ACTION: Traylor will draft up a MOC regarding this issue and send it to HMT for comment.
 Once completed, this MOC could be sent to EWEB as a recommendation from HMT, as a Regional Coordination body.
 STATUS: Traylor has talked with Lisa McLaughlin.
 She noted that the information HMT has received may not be accurate.
 She will provide more information to Traylor for the MOC.